MichaelCurrin/auto-commit-msg/docs/quickstart.md

 ## Requirements

-You only need to have VS Code installed and access to run terminal commands.
+You only need to have VS Code installed and the ability to run a terminal commands to install the extension.

-You do **not** need to download the repo or have NPM / Node installed.
+You do **not** need to download the repo or have Node or NPM installed.